CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

    >**Note**: If you have a blank result check that the command you issued refers to the right resource.

-2. From an Azure Cloud Shell terminal, Update your Fabmedical repository files by pulling the latest changes from the git repository and then updating deployment YAML files.
+2. From an windows command terminal, update your development files by pulling the latest changes from the azure and then updating deployment YAML files.

     ```bash
     cd C:\lab-files\Cloud-Native-Application\labfiles\src\ContosoTraders.Ui.Website\src\